 - War and Society

 In this year you take Theory, Ethnography and Research (40 credits).
 This module explains the history of anthropology and its major theories.
 It finishes with an ethnographic project in which students behave like anthropologists, and engage in close observation and analysis of the social behaviour around them.
-You engage in a Group Research module and extend your historical knowledge through two History Options A and B (20+20 credits) one in the Autumn term and one in the Spring term chosen from a wide range available.
+You engage in a Group Research module and extend your historical knowledge through a History Option B (20 credits) in the Spring term chosen from a wide range available.
+You can choose one module from History in Theory and Practice (20 credits), Research Methods (Dissertation Preparation (20 credits) (please note that this module must be studied if a History 40 credit dissertation is to be taken in the final year) and may also be able to take a Professional Skills module (20 credits) (please note that places on this module are limited).
 In addition, students choose 20 credits of African Studies optional modules that have an anthropological focus.

 - Theory, Ethnography and Research

 - Option modules in the Department of African Studies and Anthropology with an anthropological focus